ralphjsmit/filament/packages/schemas/docs/02-forms/14-tags-input.md

     ])
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static array, the `suggestions()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Defining split keys

 Split keys allow you to map specific buttons on your user's keyboard to create a new tag.
 By default, when the user presses "Enter", a new tag is created in the input.
 You may also define other keys to create new tags, such as "Tab" or " ".
 To do this, pass an array of keys to the `splitKeys()` method: